 Ying-Chen Chen

-Ying-Chen (Daphne) Chen is currently an assistant professor in the School of Electrical, Computing and Energy Engineering at Arizona State University, Tempe, Arizona.
-She received the Ph.D. degree in Electrical and Computer Engineering (ECE) at The University of Texas at Austin in 2019, B.S. and M.S. degree from National Chiao Tung University (Taiwan).
-Prior to joining ASU, she was the assistant professor at Department of Electrical Engineering, Northern Arizona University.
-She was R&D Pathfinding Emerging Memory Engineer at Micron Technology, and a hardware developer at IBM on emerging memory and computing applications.
-Her primary research focuses on emerging electronics, device physics, fabrication, characterization, and energy-efficient computing.
-She was the recipient of Sandia National Laboratory Research Award 2019, and Rising Stars 2017 in EECS (30 EE recipients in U.S.).
-Her research has been supported by NASA, Arizona Board of Regents (ABOR), and various corporations (Micron Technology, Tokyo Electron LLC).
-Dr. Chen has authored or co-authored over 70 peer reviewed journal/conference proceedings, and 3 book chapters.
-She serves on technical program committee on Device Research Conference (DRC), Semiconductor Interface Specialists Conference (SISC), Electron Devices Technology and Manufacturing (EDTM) etc.
+Daphne Chen is an Assistant Professor in the School of Electrical, Computer and Energy Engineering at Arizona State University (ASU), Tempe.
+She received her Ph.D. in Electrical and Computer Engineering from The University of Texas at Austin, and her B.S. and M.S. degrees from National Chiao Tung University, Taiwan.
+Prior to joining ASU, she served as an Assistant Professor in the Department of Electrical Engineering at Northern Arizona University.
+She also held industry positions as an R&D Pathfinding Emerging Memory Engineer at Micron Technology and as a hardware developer at IBM, working on emerging memory and computing applications.
+Her research centers on emerging electronics, device physics, fabrication, characterization, and energy‑efficient computing.
+She is the recipient of the 2019 Sandia National Laboratories Research Award and was selected as a Rising Star in EECS in 2017.
+Her work has been supported by NASA, the Arizona Board of Regents (ABOR), and multiple industry partners including Micron Technology and Tokyo Electron.
+Dr. Chen has authored and co‑authored more than 80 peer‑reviewed journal and conference papers, along with three book chapters.
+She serves on the technical program committees for the Device Research Conference (DRC), the Semiconductor Interface Specialists Conference (SISC), Electron Devices Technology and Manufacturing (EDTM), among others.

 Ready to mentor